Meniscal Tear Symptoms

 Flap tear is a short horizontal segmental tear with either superior or inferior displacement.
 May or may not require surgery depending on symptoms.

-Degenerative Tear also known as wear and tear occurs throughout a period of time due to repetitive use of our knees.
+Degenerative Tear, also known as wear and tear, occurs throughout a period of time due to our knees’ repetitive use.

 Meniscal Tear Symptoms

-Meniscal tear symptoms are not very prevalent upon occurence of the injury.
-However, if you do have a torn meniscus the following symptoms are what you might expect to experience:
+Meniscal tear symptoms are not very prevalent upon the occurrence of the injury.
+However, if you do have a torn meniscus, the following symptoms are what you might expect to experience:

 - Pain with running, walking or standing for long durations.

-- Intermittent swelling of the knee joint, typically patients will complain of “tightness” in knee joint
+- Typically, intermittent swelling of the knee joint, patients will complain of “tightness” in the knee joint.

 - Popping can occur with ascending and descending stairs or squatting.

-- Sensation of the knee locking (difficulty fully straightening or extending the knee).
-This symptom is contributed to a piece of torn meniscus folding on itself and blocking the knee joint from obtaining full motion.
+- The sensation of the knee locking (difficulty fully straightening or extending the knee).
+This symptom contributes to a piece of torn meniscus folding on itself and blocking the knee joint from fully moving.

 - Buckling or feeling of your knee is giving way or unable to support you.